Global Labour and Social Change

 This is rooted in the commitment of Ruskin College to self-development and the empowerment through education and learning, and is built into the MA as part of the learner journey.
 Students are required to reflect on this systematically and critically throughout the programme.
 A self-reflexive commentary, based on students’ personal journals forms part of a practice-based portfolio which concludes the assessment for the Professional Post-Graduate Certificate (PPGC) stage of the MA.
-Similarly, reflexivity and positionality are required to be addressed in the dissertation.

 Part One Modules: PGCert

 Part Two Modules: PGDip

 - Theoretical approaches to organising and resistance

 - Rethinking the world of work and globalisation

 Part Three Module: MA

 You will attend weekly classes and all day schools which will take place on a Saturday (6 in total).
 The day schools are an opportunity for you to study and share experiences with part-time students.
 Although the aim is to facilitate you becoming an independent learner, you will also receive tutorials and dissertation supervision sessions to support your learning journey.